TrailPgh/Shed/README.md

 [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).

 Pylint is a static code analyzer for Python
-Pylint analyses your code without actually running it.
+Pylint analyzes your code without actually running it.
 It checks for errors, enforces a coding standard, looks for code smells, and can make suggestions about how the code could be refactored.